 The City Parking Manager is responsible for the day to day management of the off and on-street parking program, implementing policy, fiscal oversight of administration, coordinating maintenance of parking facilities, executing strategy to address items identified in the Walker Strategic Parking Plan, and conducting public education outreach programs.
 The Parking Manager is also responsible for proposing strategies and taking action to maximize the efficiency of parking facilities.

-Off-street parking permit customers must complete a Parking Permit Agreement and return it to the Parking Management office in order to receive a parking permit.
+Off-street parking permit customers must complete a Parking Permit Agreement and return it to the Parking Management office.
 Parking permits will be issued based on the availability of the Parking Facilities.
-Parking permit hang tags MUST be displayed on the rearview mirror or visibly displayed on the dashboard.
+Parking permits MUST be displayed on the rearview mirror or visibly displayed on the dashboard.
 If a permit is lost or stolen, contact the Administrative Parking Coordinator for a replacement.
 A $5.00 administrative fee will be charged to replace the parking permit.

-Parking permits are the property of the City of Lynchburg and are not to be sold or transferred.
+Parking permits are the property of the City of Lynchburg and are not to be sold.
 The City of Lynchburg reserves the right to terminate any parking permit(s) for non-payment.
 The City reserves the right to amend any and all parts of the agreement at any time.
 Parking customers will be given a 30-day written notice prior to any changes.
-Parking permit holders and visitors affirm by use of the parking system that they will act in compliance with the City of Lynchburg’s parking rules and regulations.
+Parking permit holders and visitors must comply with the City of Lynchburg’s parking rules and regulations.

 The Lynchburg Parking Authority will be primarily responsible for parking enforcement in the downtown Central Business District (CBD).
-Lynchburg Police Department (LPD) is responsible for providing enforcement of the City’s Traffic and Parking Code in all other areas of the City and after hours and on weekends in the CBD area.
+The Central Business District is designated as the area of downtown from 5th Street to the Route 29 Business Expressway and from Clay Street to the Riverfront.
+Lynchburg Police Department (LPD) is responsible for providing enforcement in all other areas of the City and after hours and on weekends in the CBD area.

 The Engineering Division of the Public Works Department is currently responsible for issuing residential parking permits outside of the Central Business District.

-Construction parking permits are issued by the Inspections Division of the Community Development Department.
+Construction parking permits are issued by the Parking Management Office.
 Permits will be issued to vehicle owners who are actively engaged in the construction project (Plumbers, Electricians, Contractors, etc.).
 Construction parking permits shall only be issued for vehicles that are used to transport equipment, tools and supplies used by the owner at the work site.

 Dumpster permits are required in order to place dumpsters in on-street parking spaces or on the City’s right-of-way.
 Permits are issued by the Inspections Division (Neighborhood Services) of the Community Development Department.